Chewy Pumpkin Snickerdoodle Cookies

 Garnishes

-- Powdered sugar dusting – A light sprinkle of powdered sugar adds a lovely touch of sweetness and makes for an elegant presentation.
+- Drizzle of caramel sauce – A light drizzle of caramel adds a touch of sweetness and an elegant finish.

 Side Dishes